All Episodes

 Since we're not going to have another refinery built, not because of evil big oil, but because the environmentalists, I don't know about your state, but in my state, in about four or five languages, they will tell you that you can't build anything anywhere at any time.

-No wonder there's not an evil oil refinery has been built in this country for thirty some years.
+No wonder there's not an evil oil refinery has been built in this country for 30-some years.

-Like there's five times as many cars as there were thirty years ago, so or something like that.
+Now, I think we've still been selling cars, like there's five times as many cars as there were 30 years ago, or something like that.

-So here we are with a demand much higher, the supply artificially restricted by environmental concerns and wondering why the price is going up.
+So here we are with the demand much higher, the supply artificially restricted by environmental concerns, and wondering why the price is going up.

-They know that when you restrict supply and demand is encouraged, prices are gonna go up.
+They know that when you restrict supply and demand is encouraged, prices are going to go up.

 Now, what do you do about it?